matthewscharles/instrument-maker/README.md

 # Instrument Maker

 This is an open source framework for digital instrument building with sensors, with improving access in mind.
 For [Pure Data](http://puredata.info/) running on [Bela](http://bela.io) / [Raspberry Pi](https://www.raspberrypi.org/) + [Arduino](https://www.arduino.cc/).
-Code developed by [Charles Matthews](http://ardisson.net/), with workshops currently in development in collaboration with [Gift Tshuma](http://www.utchoir.com/) and more in the pipeline.
-Get in touch if you would like to contribute!
+Code developed by [Charles Matthews](http://ardisson.net/), with workshops currently in development in collaboration with [Gift Tshuma](http://www.utchoir.com/) and more in the pipeline through our new project [Blurring the Boundaries](http://www.blurringtheboundaries.org/).

 An accompanying set of communication symbols can be found [here](https://instrumentmaker.org/instrument-maker-symbols).

-Some rough documentation is being generated here: <https://instrumentmaker.org/im-reference/>
+Some rough documentation is being generated here: <https://instrumentmaker.org/im-reference/>.

+Read about the philosophy behind this framework at the Bela.io blog: <https://blog.bela.io/2019/08/20/towards-disabled-artist-led-music-technology-charles-matthews/>

 This document in itself is a work in progress, and an invitation to conversation.  [**Please access the wiki for more information and development notes.**](https://github.com/matthewscharles/instrument-maker/wiki)